A Traveling Teacher

 What an LLM actually is Foundations

-Students learn the mental model professionals use: AI as a calculator that balances input and output.
-They run hands-on prompt experiments to see why specific inputs produce dramatically better results — and start shifting their focus from what to ask to what they want back.
+The mental model professionals use.
+AI as a prediction engine, not a magic answer box.
+Students run hands-on prompt experiments to see why precise inputs produce dramatically better results, and start shifting their focus from "what should I ask" to "what do I actually want back."

-Students build their own AI Project: a container that holds instructions, attachments, and conversation history so the AI shows up pre-loaded for their specific work.
-By the end of the week, they have a Project they can keep using long after the course ends.
+Students build their own Claude Project: a workspace pre-loaded with instructions, attachments, and conversation history.
+By week's end, they have a Project they keep using long after the course ends.

-The three ways AI fails: sycophancy (agreeing because you pushed), hallucination (confident specifics that aren't real), and over-reach (tidy answers to messy questions).
-Students learn to set guardrails into their own prompts so they can reason with AI, not be misled by it.
+Three ways AI fails: agreement bias (it sides with whatever you suggest, even when you're wrong), hallucination (confident specifics that aren't real), over-reach (tidy answers to messy questions).
+Students learn to set guardrails directly into their prompts so they catch each one before being misled.

 Frequently asked questions

-Ready for your student to actually understand AI?
+Ready for your student to understand AI the way professionals do?